Relintai/pandemonium_engine_docs/usage/scripting/cross_language_scripting.md

 Cross-language scripting
 ========================

-Godot allows you to mix and match scripting languages to suit your needs.
+Pandemonium allows you to mix and match scripting languages to suit your needs.
 This means a single project can define nodes in both C# and GDScript.
 This page will go through the possible interactions between two nodes written in different languages.